• Skip to primary navigation

 How Cake Flour Affects Baking

 The amount of protein in flour is directly related to gluten formation.
-When you have a variety of flower that is low in protein, less gluten is formed while your mixing together your batter or dough.
+When you have a variety of flour that is low in protein, less gluten is formed while you mix together your batter or dough.
 As a result, you'll have a softer and fluffier consistency in your baked goods.

 Wide image showing homemade cake flour in a bowl.